hegde-atri/dotfiles/README.md

 ## Credits

 - If I have derived any custom scripts from already existing ones, credits mentioned in the file.
-- Rofi config is a modifed + themed version of rofi themes by adi1090x on [github](https://github.com/adi1090x/rofi).
+- one of the rofi configs is a modifed + themed version of rofi themes by adi1090x on [github](https://github.com/adi1090x/rofi).
 - mpv config is from Tsuba's config on [github](https://github.com/Tsubajashi/mpv-settings).
 - Firefox config is using [firefox-csshacks](https://github.com/MrOtherGuy/firefox-csshacks.git) by MrOtherGuy on github.